 A second way to finance a business is through business loans.
 The benefit of business loans is that you may be able to get a large amount of money.
 You will be able to leverage other people’s money to support your business needs.
 However, getting business loans is not always an easy process and in most cases they require you to have a formal business plan.
 You will also need good credit and collateral.

 If you can’t pay back the loan, you need to think about how that will affect your relationship with the person who gave you the loan.
 You also need to think about how they will be affected if they never receive the money you borrowed from them.

 4. Business Plan Competitions

-A fifth way to finance a business is through business plan or startup competitions.
+Another way to finance a business is through business plan or startup competitions.
 The great thing about these is that it’s free money that you do not have to pay back and many times they also come with access to free business coaches and mentors.
 As great as this option sounds, sometimes they do not allow you to win a lot of money so you might not have enough to start your business.
-They also require you to do a lot of upfront work and pitch your business idea in front of judges and it is possible you’ll do a lot of work and not win anything.
+They also require you to do a lot of upfront work and pitch your business idea in front of judges.
+Further, it is possible you’ll do a lot of work and not win anything.

 Ycombinator is probable the most famous competition, but you can find more competitions for 2021 on Growth Mentor.
 Also check colleges and universities near you to see if they have an entrepreneurship program or any business plan competitions that they hold or know about.